OpenLiberty/cloud-hosted-guides/instructions/guide-deploying-and-packinging-applications/instructions.md

 To run the application in a container, you need to have Docker installed.
 For installation instructions, see the Official Docker Docs.

 To containerize the application, you need a **Dockerfile**.
 This file contains a collection of instructions that define how a Docker image is built, what files are packaged into it, what commands run when the image runs as a container, and so on.
 You can find a complete **Dockerfile** in the **start** directory.
-This **Dockerfile** packages the **usr** server package into a Docker image that contains a preconfigured Open Liberty server.
+This **Dockerfile** packages the **usr** server package into a Docker image that contains a pre-configured Open Liberty server.

 Run the **mvn package** command from the **start** directory so that the .war file resides in the target directory.